Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 Since I'm not an experienced programmer and Python is new to me, I took the opportunity to practice and made a GUI for developing convolutional networks.
 It is implemented in Tkinter.
 Since developing a flexible GUI; capable of every possible variation of data processing, network architectures and training schemes; is an overwelming task, naturally this GUI will have its limitations.

-The GUI is run by
+The GUI is run by typing

 ```
   python mnist_project.py

 ```

+in the terminal.
 An auxillary script

 ```